ltillmann/pdf-redactor/README.md

 # PDFRedactor

 PDFRedactor is a Python tool for redacting sensitive information from PDF files.
-The script can detect and redact phone numbers, email addresses, links, IBANs, BICs, timestamps, dates, and custom text patterns from PDF documents.
+The script can detect and redact phone numbers, email addresses, links, IBANs, BICs, timestamps, dates, QR Codes, Barcodes and custom text patterns from PDF documents.

 ## Features